Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Conclusions

-However, there are still unsolved issues regarding the pseudogap, that is, how the nematicity is related to the other proposed orders inside the pseudogap phase, e.g., CDW \cite{Ghiringhelli821,Chang2012Direct-obs,Comin1335,Le-Tacon2013Inelastic-,Comin390} and loop current order \cite{PhysRevLett.96.197001,PhysRevB.89.094523,PhysRevLett.118.097003,0953-8984-26-50-505701} which correspond to translational and time-reversal symmetry breaking, respectively and how the $\vec{Q}=0$ nematic order opens pseudogap.
-It is difficult to discuss the origin of nematicity and further work is necessary to identify the nature of nematicity.
+{In conclusion, we have demonstrated the presence of nematicity in the pseudogap state of Pb-Bi2212 by temperature-dependent ARPES experiments as suggested in previous studies.
+On top of that, possible suppression of the nematicity in the superconducting state was also indicated.
+However, t}here are still unsolved issues regarding the pseudogap, that is, how the nematicity is related to the other proposed orders inside the pseudogap phase, e.g., CDW \cite{Ghiringhelli821,Chang2012Direct-obs,Comin1335,Le-Tacon2013Inelastic-,Comin390} and loop current order \cite{PhysRevLett.96.197001,PhysRevB.89.094523,PhysRevLett.118.097003,0953-8984-26-50-505701,2003.07556} which correspond to translational and time-reversal symmetry breaking, respectively, and how the $\vec{Q}=0$ nematic order opens pseudogap in the quasi-particle band dispersion.
+Therefore, further work is necessary to identify the nature and the origin of nematicity.